 Can You Eat Coffee Beans?

-Given these results, it makes sense to wonder if you can achieve the same, or even better, effects by simply eating the beans.
+But, knowing that a cup of coffee can come with so many benefits, it makes sense to wonder if you can achieve the same, or even better, effects by simply eating the beans themselves.

 Coffee beans are perfectly edible.

-Whether or not you’d want to consume them is the far more interesting question.
+Whether or not you’d want to consume them, however, is the far more interesting question.

 Eating unroasted coffee beans is also an option, though not everyone will enjoy the taste.
 Green beans are described as tasting grassy or woody and highly acidic without any of the caramelized flavors that emerge during the roasting process.